-Today it’s one of the most densely populated neighbourhoods in the city.
+Today it’s one of the most densely populated neighbourhoods in our amazing city.
 The urban regeneration here is quite remarkable – it’s now a spot for high end restaurants and headquarters for lots of cool local startups.

 Vancouver Itinerary – Day 3

-That’s 2 days in Vancouver done and dusted and on day 3 we’re (almost) leaving the city behind and going all out on the nature.
+That’s 2 days of our Vancouver itinerary done and dusted and on day 3 we’re (almost) leaving the city behind and going all out on nature.

 Make sure you’ve got some comfortable walking shoes and plan for unpredictable Vancouver weather.